The Phases of Migraine

 The prodrome is the first phase of a migraine attack, and it can begin 24 to 48 hours before other phases.
 It is sometimes called “pre-headache” or the “premonitory phase.”
 Nearly 8 out of 10 people with migraine have a prodrome phase.
 If you recognize the symptoms, prodrome can be a warning sign that an attack is coming.
 This gives you a chance to take drugs that can reduce the symptoms of a full migraine attack.1,2

 - Changes in energy levels (hyperactivity, sleepiness, or fatigue)

-- aphasia: difficulty finding words and / or speaking
+- Difficulty concentrating, finding words or speaking (called aphasia)

-- mood changes — feeling depressed, irritable, etc.
+- Mood changes such as feeling depressed, irritable, restless, anxious, or euphoric

 Phase 2: Aura

 Only about 1 out of 4 people with migraine have the second phase called aura.
 Aura refers to changes in the senses.
 Sight changes are by far the most common change.
 However, people with migraine also report changes to their sense of smell, hearing, and touch.
 Speech and movement may also be affected.
 Some people even have a combination of migraine auras during an attack.1